 At the last test stage, everyoneInstitutional clients will be able to test the capabilities of Fidelity Digital Assets solutions.
-The target audience of the company is hedge funds, family offices and financial advisors.
+Target audience of the enterprise &#8212; hedge funds, family offices and financial advisors.

-“Many people own substantial capital incryptocurrencies, probably bitcoin.
-They are waiting for the one to whom these coins can be deposited.
-In the event of their death, which will happen sooner or later, they need a plan to transfer these coins to another person ”“Said Johnson, one of the richest and most influential women on the planet according to Forbes.
+&#171;Many people own significant capitalin cryptocurrencies, probably &#8212; Bitcoin.
+They are waiting for someone to whom they can transfer these coins for safekeeping.
+In the event of their death, which will happen sooner or later, they need a plan to transfer these coins to another person&#187;, &#8212; said Johnson, one of the richest and most powerful women on the planet according to Forbes.

 Reuters / Brian Snyder Photo